oxidecomputer/omicron/test-utils/README.md

 will delay each test run.
 We may instead want to build falcon base images with the pre-reqs included.
 There's a tradeoff here of test run time, vs getting the latest bits.
-* The name of the test `Runner` and `VM` is currently hardcoded.
+* The names of the test runner, and VM are currently hardcoded, and start with `launchpad_mcduck`.
 Therefore, tests can only be run serially for now.
 This is an easy limitation to lift, we just need to figure out a naming convention and do it.
 * The commands to run tests are quite verbose.
 We should really have a wrapper script.